 One aspect of drug addiction, which is important to understand, is that alcohol and other addictive drugs are basically painkillers that render the individual numb.
-It helps them to temporarily escape from problems and unpleasant circumstances.
+It helps them to escape from problems and unpleasant circumstances temporarily.
 Yet, drug usage comes with its own set of consequences.

-Once it becomes a habit to resort to drugs as a means of escaping reality, alcoholism or drug addiction is imminent and almost inevitable.
+Once it becomes a habit to resort to drugs to escape reality, alcoholism or drug addiction is imminent and almost inevitable.
 Like most individuals in our society, the drug addict is basically good.
 The problems that could lead to drug usage include difficulty “fitting in” as a child or during adolescence, anxiety due to peer pressure or work expectations, identity issues, injuries, or chronic pain.

 A Solution to a Problem

-This problem is real and troublesome for the individual, who is having difficulty coping with it.
+This problem is real and troublesome for the individual who is having difficulty coping with it.
 Everyone at some point in life has experienced this to a certain extent.
-The difference between a drug addict and a “non-addict”t is that the drug addict chose drugs as a solution to the problem, instead of seeking a healthy and effective solution.
+The difference between a drug addict and a “non-addict”t is that the drug addict chose drugs to solve the problem instead of seeking a healthy and effective solution.

 As soon as drugs or alcohol seem to solve his problem, the individual feels better and content.
 He’s given this false impression that he is now more capable of dealing with life.
-This is when drugs are seen as valuable and precious to him.
+This is when drugs become valuable to him.
 Their characteristic painkilling effects become the solution to the discomfort that he feels.
-Such a release is the main reason for the person to use drugs or drink a second, third, or fourth time.
+Such a release is the main reason for using drugs or drinking a second, third, or fourth time.

 At this point, all he can think about is getting and using drugs.
 He loses control over his usage and turns a blind eye to the grave consequences of his actions.
 Drugs have now become the most important thing in his life.
 Ironically, the addict’s feeling of the “high” from alcohol or drug gradually decreases as his body adapts to the presence of these foreign chemicals.
-He now needs to consume bigger dosages of drugs, not just to feel their effect, but also to function at all.
-By doing so, he has crossed an invisible and intangible line, that now makes him a fully-fledged drug addict or alcoholic.
+He now needs to consume bigger dosages of drugs, not just to feel their effect but also to function.
+By doing so, he has crossed an invisible and intangible line that now makes him a fully-fledged drug addict or alcoholic.